pewty-fr/schwifty-public/README.md

 #### Basic

-Schwifty Backend authenticate users against a list of credentials stored in Kubernetes.
+Schwifty Agent authenticate users against a list of credentials stored in Kubernetes.
 Once authenticated, it uses Impersonation with user groups.

 | Parameter                                              | Type   | Description                                      |
 |--------------------------------------------------------|--------|--------------------------------------------------|